 David graduated from the University of Alicante (Spain) in 2008 with a Nanoscience and Nanotechnology Master degree.
 He then stayed at the university of Alicante for his PhD under the supervision of Prof. C. Untiedt.
 His PhD work focused on condensed matter physics and scanning tunnelling microscopy.
 He moved to Liverpool in 2013 for a postdoctoral position, to work in the field of molecular electronics with Prof. Richard J. Nichols.

 Andrea graduated from the University of Padova (Italy) in March 2010 with an MChem in Industrial Chemistry.
-He had then been assigned a scholarship (2010 - 2011) to continue his research on azasilicon compounds under the supervision of Prof. R. Bertoncello.
-In November 2011 he moved to Liverpool to begin a PhD under the supervision of Prof. Higgins and Prof. Nichols on the synthesis and electrical properties measurement of molecular wires.
-After finishing his PhD, he stayed in Liverpool to continue his work on spin-polarised charge transport using GaAs as substrate.
+He had then been assigned a scholarship (2010) under the supervision of Prof. Renzo Bertoncello, to work on Sol-Gel techniques for the protection of cultural heritage with an academic spinoff (Siltea S.R.L.).
+This appointment was followed by another scholarship, in collaboration with Ricerca Chimica S.N.C., to study polysilazane-derived thin film coatings on metal substrates.
+After a further year (2011) working on azasilicon compounds for Ricerca Chimica S.N.C., he moved to Liverpool to enrol in a Ph.D. program under the supervision of Prof. Higgins and Prof. Nichols, on the synthesis and single-molecule conductance measurement of molecular wires.
+After finishing his PhD, he stayed in Liverpool to continue his work on spin-polarised charge transport in molecular junctions, using semiconducting electrodes.